kohlivrinda/kohlivrinda.github.io/_pages/about.md

 Hi!
 I'm Vrinda, a final year Computer Science undergraduate with a Data Science minor.
 My current reseach interests lie in Trustworthy (and private) ML along with NLP.
 I am also quite curious about Theory of Mind.

 Most of my prior experience is in Computer Vision and I am actively applying for Fall'24 PhD programs.

+When I am not pouring over my keyboard, I like to read Science Fiction/Fantasy.
+Piranesi by Susanna Clarke is a current favourite.